mongodb-partners/mongo-rocks/README.md

 ## RocksDB Storage Engine Module for MongoDB

+**Important:** Last stable version of MongoRocks is 3.4.
+MongoRocks 3.6 and later should compile, but are not yet ready to be used in production.

 ### TL;DR

 Execute this series of commands to compile MongoDB with RocksDB storage engine: